isomerpages/ura-address/pages/Street and Building Names.md

 You may submit at application for a street, building or estate name through our e-service.

-Before submiting your application, please read the submission requirements.
 Generally, it takes 4 to 6 weeks to process an application.
 Applications are free of charge.